nuuuwan/lk_parliament_docs/tests/data/en.md

     1. In the event the Appropriation Bill for the succeeding year is not approved by Parliament by thirty first day of December of the current year, the Minister of Finance shall submit a vote on account to Parliament, under which the Parliament shall allocate funds for ongoing projects and continuously provide specified public services which need to be maintained.
         - Vote on Account
     2. The period for which expenditure is allocated under the vote on account shall not exceed four months and shall be followed by the adoption of the Appropriation Act integrating the expenditure of the vote on account.
-        - PART V
+V.
     - A DJUSTMENTS   TO   THE  A NNUAL  B UDGET   DURING   THE   YEAR
 24.
     1. Transfer of an allocation within a Head of Expenditure in annual Appropriation Act shall be in compliance with the provisions in such Appropriation Act, subject to the provisions of subsections (2), (3) and (4) of this section (hereinafter referred to as the “Virement Procedure”).
         - Virement procedure